-The ventures are fairly low risk, especially if the family chooses to stay in resorts that cater to snorkeler's.
+The ventures are fairly low risk, especially if the family chooses to stay in resorts that cater to snorkelers.
 And with a little preparation, the family can take to the seas and inhale the open air.

-It is best to ask the locals and hotel owners about any tips when staying on their beaches.
+It is best to ask the locals and hotel owners for any tips when staying on their beaches.
 They, after all, are trained to keep up to date with the latest weather and nautical conditions.

 And now?
 Grab your kids and snorkeling gear and have a fun time in the water!